Bastrop County Complex Fire: Impact and effects

 The Bastrop County Complex affected 96 percent of Bastrop State Park, leaving only around 100 acres (40 hectares) untouched.
 Seventy percent of the park was severely burned.
 The only unburned areas were the park's golf course, the curtilage around structures, and areas subjected to prescribed fires in February 2011.
 Two scenic overlook buildings within the park built in the 1930s, among other historic structures, were destroyed.
 The regional state parks office near Bastrop State Park was also destroyed by the fire.
 However, firefighters successfully prevented the wildfire from damaging many other cabins and structures in the park built by the Civilian Conservation Corps.
-Vegetation in the park was suffered extensively, leading to the loss of around 70 percent of canopy trees and 90–92 percent of understory vegetation.
+Vegetation in the park suffered extensively, leading to the loss of around 70 percent of canopy trees and 90–92 percent of understory vegetation.
 The elimination of groundcover by the fire enabled extensive soil erosion within the park following heavy rainfall in January 2012, damaging archeological sites including those dating back to the Paleo-Indians.

 The fire also spread across 39 percent of the Lost Pines ecoregion.
 Most of the habitat of the endangered Houston toad (Anaxyrus houstonensis) was destroyed by the wildfire.
 Their abundances were not strongly affected by the habitat loss in subsequent years, though the fire may have pushed their populations beyond their typical range within Bastrop County.
 Similarly, the populations of other native amphibians and reptiles – namely the six-lined racerunner (Cnemidophorus sexlineatus), southern prairie lizard (Sceloporus consobrinus), and Hurter's spadefoot toad (Scaphiopus hurteri) – did not decrease as a result of the fire.
 Riparian forests – common nesting habitats for birds – remained largely intact in the fire.

 Approximately 1.5 million trees were either killed by the fire or assessed by the TFS as being "alive but likely to die soon".
-More than 16,200 acres (6,600 hectares) of forest burned in the wildfire and over 24 million ft3 (680,000 m) of timber was either destroyed or irreparably damaged, representing 78 percent of trees in the areas affected by the fire.
+More than 16,200 acres (6,600 hectares) of forest burned in the wildfire, and over 24 million ft3 (680,000 m3) of timber was either destroyed or irreparably damaged, representing 78 percent of trees in the areas affected by the fire.
 The fire burned unevenly, leaving some areas lightly scorched while burning other areas so thoroughly that all nutrients were purged from the underlying soil.
 The strong winds that sparked the fire carried ashes and embers to great distances.
 Softball-sized aggregations of charred pine trees were found in Rosanky, Texas, 15 mi south of the Colorado River.